 Market risk is the risk that the value of an investment will decrease due to movements in prices and in particular, due to changes in interest rates, foreign exchange rates, equity, and commodity prices.
-The associated market risk factors are the interest rate risk, currency risk, equity price risk, and commodity risk.
+The associated market risk factors are the interest rate risk, the currency risk, the equity price risk and the commodity risk.